slrbl/unsupervised-learning-attack-detection-webhawk-catch/README.md

 ## About

-Webhawk Catch is the unseperived version of Webhawk.
-Catch finds web attacks in HTTP logs.
-It uses unsupervised learning to group the log lines by clusters and find the potentially anomalous ones.
-Catch takes as input raw HTTP log files (Apache, Nginx..) and returns a list of possible attack traces.
+Webhawk/Catch helps automatically finding web attack traces in HTTP logs without using any preset rules.
+Based on the usage of Unsupervised Machine Learning, Catch groups log lines into clusters, and detects the outliers that it considers as potentially attack traces.
+The tool takes as input a raw HTTP log file (Apache, Nginx..) and returns a report with a list of findings.

-Catch uses PCA (Principal Component Analysis) technique to select the most important features (Eg: user-agent, ip address, number of parameters, etc.. ).
-It then uses DBSCAN algorithm to get all the possible clusters and anomalous points.
+Catch uses PCA (Principal Component Analysis) technique to select the most relevant features (Example: user-agent, IP address, number of transmitted parameters, etc.. ).
+Then, it runs DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm to get all the possible log line clusters and anomalous points (potential attack traces).

-The most advanced users can tune Catch even further based on a set of options that help optimizing the clustering algorithm.
+Advanced users can fine tune Catch based on a set of options that help optimising the clustering algorithm (Example: minimum number of points by cluster, or the maximum distance between two points within the same cluster).

-The current version of Webhawk generates an easy-to-read HTML report that includes the severity of each detection and the concerned log line.
+The current version of Webhawk/Catch generates an easy-to-read HTML report which includes all the findings, and the severity of each one.

+Webhawk/Catch is an open-source tool.
+Catch is the unsupervised version of Webhawk which is a supervised machine learning based cyber-attack detection tool.
+In contrary to the supervised Webhawk, Catch can be used without manually pertaining a model, the thing that makes it a lightweight and flexible solution to easily identify potential attack traces.
+Catch is available as an independent repository in Github, it is also included as part of Webhawk which is starred 125 times and forked 68 times.

 ## Setup